Page navigation

 SubjectStrongly disagree Disagree Neither agree nor disagreeAgree Strongly agree

 Interestingly, in some cases, those who graduated from courses associated with lower returns were just as likely to agree that they were utilising their skills in their current jobs as those who graduated from courses associated with higher returns.
-For instance, 63% of Design graduates and 60% of Psychology graduates indicated that they are making use of the skills that they acquired from university.
+For instance, 60% of Design graduates and 56% of Performing arts graduates indicated that they are making use of the skills that they acquired from university.

 Therefore, when evaluating the value of a university degree, it is important to remember that financial returns are not the only factor that should be considered.
 Most university graduates find meaningful jobs that require them to use the skills that they acquired at university 15 months after graduation.